Decoding CARC 129: Mastering the Critical Relationship Between CPT® 90460 and ICD-10 Z23

 Who said what and when

-3. Vaccine Details Are Complete
+3. Vaccine Details are Complete

 Exact vaccine name and manufacturer